hiproz/aerial-static-website/README.md

 # aerial-static-website
-ref from https://themes.gohugo.io/aerial/,provide a html5 sigle page template.
+ref from https://themes.gohugo.io/aerial/, provide a html5 sigle page template.

 # what
 this a static single page website demo of https://themes.gohugo.io/aerial/